litixsoft/karma-mocha-reporter/README.md

     $ grunt demo --force

 ## Release History
+### v0.2.8
+* add module log-symbols for printing symbols to the console

 ### v0.2.7
 * report totalTime and netTime the same way "dots" and "progress" reporters do